kmmuntasir/atrium-tabs/docs/tasks_list/07_settings_and_customization.md

 ### [ATRIUM-0042] ARIA Labels and Keyboard Navigation for Accessibility
 **Description:**
-Add ARIA labels and keyboard navigation to all interactive UI elements.
+Add ARIA labels and keyboard navigation to all interactive UI elements, leveraging Radix UI's built-in accessibility features.

 **Acceptance Criteria:**
 - All UI elements have ARIA labels.